Polish Solidarity distances itself from Romney visit

 "Regretfully, we were informed by our friends from the American headquarters of (trade union federation) AFL-CIO, which represents more than 12 million employees ... that Mitt Romney supported attacks on trade unions and employees' rights," Solidarity said in a statement.

-"Solidarity was not involved in organizing Romney's meeting with Walesa and did not invite him to visit Poland."
+"Solidarity was not involved in organising Romney's meeting with Walesa and did not invite him to visit Poland."

 Romney has in the past complained about "union bosses" who he said have donated large sums of money to Obama's re-election campaign.